LakeinLove/Mage-The-Awakening/The Worlds/Realms of Earth and Flesh/Irises.md

 This Iris has an informal name because it describes a poorly understood phenomenon: gates leading to Wendings, the realms made of archmages’ manifested souls.

-All known Soul Eyes enter abandoned Wendings (as opposed to the “Golden Roads” of an archmage’s active presence) but most still retain complex Keys and potent defensive spells.
+All known Soul Eyes enter abandoned Wendings (as opposed to the “Golden Roads” of an archmage’s active presence) but most still retain complex [[Keys]] and potent defensive spells.
 Wendings that don’t allow physical journeys place visitors in a trance state, just as for Astral Synesi.

 ### Synesi

 These Irises provide direct access to an Astral Realm.
-Synesi allow anyone with the Key or another means of entrance to enter the linked realm while sleeping or meditating.
+Synesi allow anyone with the [[Keys|Key]] or another means of entrance to enter the linked realm while sleeping or meditating.
 Travelers don’t physically enter the Astral through a Synese, but enter the usual trance state for Astral journeys.
 Instead of going to a personal dream, they immediately arrive at the Iris’ destination in dream form.

 ### Thurae